mikepan/GameEngineBook/text/02-FirstGame.md

 We are not covering all the topics extensively.
 We will, however, walk you through some of the basics of modeling, animating, and other Blender-specific tasks.

 If you are already familiar with Blender as an asset-making tool, you might skip some of those steps.
-On the DVD, you will find incremental snapshots for all the individual parts.
+You will find incremental snapshots for all the individual parts here on this site.

 ## File Organization, Datablocks, and Linking

 _Starting with the right fin…_

 It's important to plan ahead and to know how to organize the files we will be creating.
 For this project, we will try to make the files as self-contained as possible.
-You should be able to open the shark file and test the swimming animation[md]without having to worry about the other fish, the terrain, or the interface.
+You should be able to open the shark file and test the swimming animation-without having to worry about the other fish, the terrain, or the interface.

 Having independent files allows for a big team to work together on separated assets.
 It also helps for individual versioning control.
 It may seem like overkill for a small project, but it's a good practice that scales up pretty well.

 > **Version Control**
 >
 > Version control is any system you can find to organize the version of your files.
 If you keep daily backups of your production files in a separate folder, then you are doing version control.
-In practical terms, there are more modern ways to accomplish this, without having to handle file renaming and manually filled log files[md]namely SVN, Git, and Bazaar.
+In practical terms, there are more modern ways to accomplish this, without having to handle file renaming and manually filled log files-namely SVN, Git, and Bazaar.
 >
 > Blender files are not optimal when it comes to merging.
 (Given that they are binaries, you either roll back a file entirely or do it manually.)
 Thus, working with individual components can help you overcome that.

 ## Datablocks